 During the period of this report the risk register for the Scheme was reviewed, updated and agreed with the Trustees as part of the medium term business plan.
-Each risk is identified and assessed into three categories, high/medium/low, based on factors such as likelihood of the risk materialising, the impact that the risk might have if it did occur and the controls currently in place to manage each identified risk.
-The risk register is reviewed at least annually by the Trustees.
+Each risk is identified and given a score based on factors such as likelihood of the risk materialising, the impact that the risk might have if it did occur.
+The risk rating reflects the controls currently in place to manage each identified risk.
+The risk register is reviewed at each meeting by the Trustees.